BPerezLamarque/HOME/Tutorial_HOME.md

 In order to run HOME, you need first to create the microbial alignments for each OTU of the microbiota.
 The first steps of processing of the raw data (combining [QIIME](http://qiime.org) and [UPARSE](https://www.drive5.com/uparse/) thanks to the [BMP](http://www.brmicrobiome.org/16sillumina) pipelines) and the second steps to make the OTU alignments are available in a bash script [here](https://github.com/BPerezLamarque/HOME/blob/master/tutorial_HOME/make_clusters_OTU.sh).

-All OTU alignments must be store in a specific folder (where you will run HOME) with the name formatted as **alignment_NAME_OTU.fas**, where "NAME" will be the name our your HOME run and "OTU" is the name of the specific OTU
+All OTU alignments must be store in a specific folder (where you will run HOME) with the name formatted as **alignment_"name"_OTU.fas**, where "NAME" will be the name our your HOME run and "OTU" is the name of the specific OTU

 ## Example of empirical applications - great apes microbiota:

-Let's run HOME for 3 the great apes microbiota.
-Previously, your working directory must contain the host tree with a filename **host_tree_NAME.tre** (Newick format), and all the OTU alignments with the filenames **alignment_NAME_OTU.fas** (FASTA format).
+Let's run HOME for 3 OTUs from the great apes microbiota.
+Previously, your working directory must contain the host tree saved with a filename **host_tree_"name".tre** (Newick format), and all the OTU alignments with the filenames **alignment_"name"_OTU.fas** (FASTA format).
+You can also directly provide the host tree in the function *HOME_model*.

 For instance, in this empirical application, you must provide: